Author Ian Fleming once said: Hope makes a good breakfast. Eat plenty of it.

 Kaffitár

-Kaffitár, which opened in 1990, is one of Iceland’s biggest coffee house chains, but that doesn’t mean they’re bland.
+Kaffitár, which opened in 1990, is one of Iceland’s oldest coffee house chains, but that doesn’t mean they’re bland.
 They make their own coffee and have a selection of sandwiches, bagels, cakes, and pastries.
 Environmentalism is important to Kaffitár, and the company has been awarded the Nordic Swan Ecolabel.

 They have a morning offer: latte or cappuccino with bread or bagel and cheese and jam until 11:00.